-- "Ensure the provision of appropriate Riparian strips of not less than 10 meters from the top of the bank of all watercourses to enhance biodiversity and preserve the natural flood regime of the area.
-The full extent of the biodiversity protection zone should be determined on a case-by-case basis by the Council, based on site specific characteristics and sensitivities". - 4.30 A new objective, NHB 09, was subsequently included in the LAP which reflects the aforementioned recommended mitigation. - 4.31 The Longford Town LAP contains a number of objectives under the 'Green Infrastructure' section which support the creation of new green infrastructure and areas for recreation.
+"Ensure the provision of appropriate Riparian strips of not less than 10 meters from the top of the bank of all watercourses to enhance biodiversity and preserve the natural flood regime of the area.
+The full extent of the biodiversity protection zone should be determined on a case-by-case basis by the Council, based on site specific characteristics and sensitivities".

+4.30 A new objective, NHB 09, was subsequently included in the LAP which reflects the aforementioned recommended mitigation.

+4.31 The Longford Town LAP contains a number of objectives under the 'Green Infrastructure' section which support the creation of new green infrastructure and areas for recreation.
 This has the potential to reduce recreational pressure on European sites.
 Some of these objectives also aim to protect the waterways within Longford Town.
+These include:

-These include: - GI 01 Protect, enhance and further develop the Green Infrastructure network in Longford town to provide a shared space for amenity, recreation and biodiversity to thrive and to strengthen links to the wider regional network.
-This should be informed by appropriate ecological surveys and assessment. - GI 02 Reduce fragmentation of the existing green infrastructure network while protecting and enhancing its biodiversity by strengthening ecological links including stepping-stone habitats (according to their value). - GI 03 Integrate new and existing green infrastructure as an essential component of all new developments and to restrict development that would fragment, damage or prejudice the integrity of the green infrastructure network.
-Site specific ecology surveys should be carried out to inform proposed developments.
+GI 01 Protect, enhance and further develop the Green Infrastructure network in Longford town to provide a shared space for amenity, recreation and biodiversity to thrive and to strengthen links to the wider regional network.
+This should be informed by appropriate ecological surveys and assessment, which will inform the existing Green Infrastructure Strategy, the identification of further potential Green Infrastructure and associated measures over the lifetime of the Local Area Plan.